cary-davis-it/ibmdotcom-tutorials/react-agent-it-support/react-agent-tutorial.md

 ## Conclusion

 In this tutorial, you created an agent with the ReAct framework that uses decision making to solve complex tasks such as retrieving and creating support tickets.
 There are several AI models out there that allow for agentic tool calling such as Google's Gemini, IBM's Granite and OpenAI's GPT-4.
-In our project, we used a Llama 4 Scout AI model through the watsonx.ai API.
+In our project, we used an IBM Granite AI model through the watsonx.ai API.
 The model behaved as expected both locally and when deployed on watsonx.ai.
 As a next step, check out the [LlamaIndex](https://github.com/IBM/watsonx-developer-hub/tree/main/agents/base/llamaindex-websearch-agent) and [crewAI](https://github.com/IBM/watsonx-developer-hub/tree/main/agents/base/crewai-websearch-agent) [multiagent](https://www.ibm.com/think/topics/multiagent-system) templates available in the [watsonx-developer-hub GitHub repository](https://github.com/IBM/watsonx-developer-hub/tree/main/agents) for building AI agents.